leonj1/easy-agents/README.md

 uv run fastapi dev main.py
 ```

-### Configuration

-1. Add the environment variables to [`.env`](.env.example) for the services your agents will use (Slack, GitHub, etc.)
-2. Configure your MCP servers in [`agent.py`](agent.py) or build your own MCP server in [`mcps/`](mcps/)
-3. Deploy your agents using the provided FastAPI endpoints or cronjob triggers

 ### Creating Custom Agents

 Creating a new agent is as simple as:

 1. Define your agent's behavior in natural language
-2. Specify the MCP tools it needs access to
+2. Specify the MCP servers it needs access to
-3. Deploy via the API
+3. Deploy via the provided FastAPI endpoints or cronjob triggers

 ### Creating Custom MCP Servers